 - the growing gap between kids and nature

 - how we all benefit when kids spend time outdoors

 - what schools, communities and families can do to make a difference

 - how organizations like Nature Saskatchewan and the Regina Board of Education can help

 We also discuss Brett & Kate McKay's post: How to Get Your Kids to Love Nature (Even if You Live in the Burbs) and the idea that nature is all around us (and it's free).

+The Wildness for Well'Being' series is a podcast produced by Saskatchewan in motion in partnership with the Wildness for Well'Being' group.
 Wildness for Well'Being' is a group of leaders with a passion for getting Saskatchewan people outdoors more often.
 Volunteers from education, sport, recreation and parks work together to identify and deliver projects that inspire the rest of us to make it easier for kids to spend time in self-directed outdoor play.